 There are various projects underway that will all go toward revitalising our City Centre.
 These are delivered in collaboration with the NSW Government and private sector.
 Major works include:

-The East End Stage One Streetscape Plan was adopted in 2018 covering Hunter Street Mall and adjoining streets with an additional upgrade for streets around the Mall approved by Council in May 2020.
-View the East End Stage One Streetscape Plan and associated information.
+The East End Public Domain Plan - Stage 1 is based on the The East End Stage One Streetscape Plan which was adopted in 2018 covering Hunter Street Mall and adjoining streets, with an additional upgrade for streets around the Mall approved by Council in May 2020.

 City of Newcastle has engaged T.C.L.
 Landscape Architects in partnership with local firm Bosque Landscape Architects to prepare the Harbour Foreshore Masterplan (Masterplan).
-Community engagement will commence end May 2020, with the aim for concept designs mid to late 2020.
+Community engagement occurred throughout 2020 and 2021, with the Masterplan to be placed on public exhibition later in 2021.
 The scope of the project has been defined by the Foreshore Plan of Management (POM).
 View the POM at the Foreshore Precinct park webpage and view further Masterplan information at the Foreshore Park Precinct Masterplan project webpage.

 Works will include: